MicrosoftDocs/microsoft-salescopilot-docs/articles/uninstall-sales-app.md

 1. Sign in to the [Teams admin center](https://admin.teams.microsoft.com/dashboard).
 1. In the left pane, go to **Teams apps** &gt; **Manage apps**.
-1. Select the check mark to the left of the Sales app in the app list, and then select **Edit availability**.
+1. Select the check mark to the left of the Sales agent in the app list, and then select **Edit availability**.
 1. In the **Edit availability** pane, select **No one** from the **Available to** list.